cirrusm/practice-problems/github-lab-answers.md

 2. git checkout nameOfNewBranch
 3. If there are multiple people working on the same piece of code, they may want to use different branches so they dont overwrite eachothers code

+part 4
+1. Used to combine changes on two seperate branches onto the main branch.
+Pull is for when one deeloper has made commits to a branch and they would like to reflect those changes in their local environment.

+2. git push